View Static Version

 If you meet once, maybe twice, and you aren’t getting what you need, don’t agonise over how to tell them.
 Simply thank them, and genuinely, for their input.
 Name something you have achieved as a result of meeting with them.
 And advise them you are now stepping back to consider what you’ve learned and prioritise for your next steps.

-Mentoring, if it is a consciously designed alliance, can be a truly beneficial relationship for both parties and we urge you to seek out people who will be only too happy to share their insight, knowledge and experiences – but also to listen to yours.
+Mentoring, if it is a consciously designed alliance, and a respectful space for learning, can be a truly beneficial relationship for both parties and we urge you to seek out people who will be only too happy to share their insight, knowledge and experiences – but also to listen to yours.

 Creative Commons License: This page is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 Permissions beyond the scope of this license may be available at kay.guccione@glasgow.ac.uk